fhermeni/rescom-lab/README.md

 This project aims at developing different VM schedulers for a given IaaS cloud.
 Each scheduler will have meaningful properties for either the cloud customers or the cloud provider.

 The implementation and the evaluation will be made over the IaaS cloud simulator [CloudSim](http://www.cloudbus.org/cloudsim/).
-The simulator will replay a workload extracted from Emulab, on a datacenter having realistic characteristics.
+The simulator will replay a workload extracted from Emulab, on a datacenter having realistic characteristics (when it was created).

 #### Some usefull resources: